gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 hide_table_of_contents: true
 ---

 The lesson demonstrates the role of metadata as a guide for converting data into a structured format, enabling data exchange between dApp's smart contracts and client-side (JavaScript).
 The [`gmeta`](https://docs.gear.rs/gmeta/) crate describes the metadata interface, which requires a description for all types.
 Moreover, the lesson presents an illustrative example of defining metadata for a program and accessing its state.
-Lastly, we explain the utilization of the `metahash()` function to verify program metadata and generate a metadata file suitable for UI applications.

 Metadata acts like an interface map helping transform a set of bytes into an understandable structure.
 It determines how all incoming and outgoing data will be encoded/decoded.